darkk03/42subjects/README.md

 - `%x`: Print a number in hexadecimal (base 16), with lowercase.
 - `%X`: Print a number in hexadecimal (base 16), with uppercase.
 - `%%`: Print a percent sign.

+## get_next_line

+This project is about programming a function that allows you to read content line by line.
+This is done by returning a line read from a file descriptor